iamdcj/javascripts/core/scope/scope-levels/local/README.md

 # Local Scope

-Any bindings which do not live in the global lexical environment belong to a local lexical environment and its descendant lexical environments.
+Any bindings which do not live in the global lexical environment belong to a local lexical environment, and can only be accessed within that local lexical environment and it's descendant scopes.

-There are two distinct types of local scope; **function scope**, and **block scope**.
+There are two distinct types of local scope in JavaScript; **function scope** and **block scope**.

 ### **[Function Scope](function)**

-Any code that is wrapped in a function is part of that function’s scope.
+Any bindings that are wrapped in a function are part of that particular function's lexical environment, and can only be accessed within local lexical environment and any descendant lexical environments.

 ```
 (function() {